 Wherever possible, I've switched up the ingredients in the original recipe for alternatives that offer added nutrition.
-Instead of a base of pure rice crisp cereal, I've also introduced nuts, seeds, coconut and other goodies...these add an incredible texture, and while you still get all of the flavour the bars become much more satisfying.
+Instead of a base of pure rice crisp cereal, I've also introduced nuts, seeds, coconut and other goodies...these add an incredible texture, and while you still get all of the flavour the bars become much more satisfying and nutrient-dense.

 To bind the slice I've used honey as it's a sticky sweetener (for a vegan option use rice malt syrup), as well as cocoa butter - when mixed with cacao powder, this is not too far removed from being chocolate, hence they taste amazing!
 I get a lot of questions from clients as to whether 'natural' sweeteners like honey are healthier for you than regular white sugar - in short, sugar is still sugar no matter the source, and although some sweeteners (like honey) may offer a little more nutrition, we still need to be mindful of minimising our intake - so still treat this slice like the treat it is :).

 1/2 cup shredded coconut

 Toppings (optional): 1/2 cup mix of nuts/seeds/dried fruit e.g. goji berries, sunflower seeds, slivered almonds...

 2/3 cup cocoa/cacao powder

 1/2 cup runny honey or rice malt syrup